When comparing different brewing methods, we usually compare the manual coffee makers together and espresso machines together.

 Taste is the most important factor for everyone that wants to make espresso at home.
 After all, that’s the main reason why people invest in an espresso machine in the first place.

-Since the AeroPress isn’t able to produce the same pressure like an espresso machine, the coffee that it makes will have a different taste.
+Since AeroPress isn’t able to produce the same pressure as an espresso machine, the coffee that it makes will have a different taste.

 It will be less intense and have a more delicate flavor, which is not exactly how espresso should taste like.